 Following Death at a Funeral , Luke appeared in the series Enlightened between 2011 and 2013, shared the screen with Kristen Wiig and Bill Hader in The Skeleton Twins (2014), worked with Chris Evans and Michelle Monaghan in the romcom Playing it Cool (2014), and acted in Helen Hunt's film Ride (2014).

-His recent credits include the Golden Globe-nominated drama Concussion (2015) with Will Smith, the drama All We Had (2016) with Katie Holmes, the animated film Rock Dog (2017) with Eddie Izzard and J.K.
-Simmons, as well as Brad's Status (2017)with Ben Stiller.
+He appeared in the Golden Globe-nominated drama Concussion (2015) with Will Smith, the drama All We Had (2016) with Katie Holmes, the animated film Rock Dog (2017) with Eddie Izzard and J.K.
+Simmons, and Brad's Status (2017) with Ben Stiller.

 Luke Wilson Filmography